farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 **_The future is in constant flux._**

 Not everything is about the proficiencies of the PCs.
 There are situations where something is simply up to chance.
-In those situations, the GM can call for a `Fortune Roll`.
+In those situations, the GM can call for a `fortune roll`.

 _You are looking in the wreckage of a ship; is anybody left alive?
 You find a pistol on the ground; are there still bullets in it?
 Two factions are at war; who will win the final battle?_